RayFoulk/SmallStack/Documents/DesignFCH12.md

 XXXXXX  N/A    FCH      INS = SKT, CSL => 0,
                         NIP++ driven by read

-XXXXXX  N/A    ldl      Load Label
+XXXXXX  N/A    lda      Load Label
-                        Equovalent to 4 x lol
+                        Equivalent to 4 x lol
-                        replaced by assembler
+                        Replaced by assembler

 ##### Instructions to Consider: